pdarragh/camlrack/docs/Manual.md

 $ dune install
 ```

+Once complete, both `camlrack` and `ppx_camlrack` will be available through
-Once complete, you can add Camlrack as a dependency for any project built with
+Dune, and you can now add Camlrack as a dependency for any project built with
 Dune by using the `libraries` directive:

 ```dune